-No. You may leave the monies in the plans and continue to manage your accounts.
+No. You may leave the monies in the plan and continue to manage your account.
 When you reach age 72, a certain minimum distribution will be required if you are not still working for an employer that provides the plan.